Your wedding day has finally arrived and it’s time to get glamorous. But what sort of costs goes into hiring a hair and makeup artist?

 What to look for in a good hair and makeup supplier

-Reviews are the best way to get a sense of how a supplier has worked at a wedding before.
-They give you real feedback from real couples and can also help you with any other questions you might have leading up to the big day.
+If you plan to go with a professional, reviews are one of the best ways to get a feel for how a supplier has worked at a wedding before.
+The feedback comes from real people, so you know its genuine, and it can also help troubleshoot any questions you have.

 How to avoid potential disappointment